 The script captures various commands that start with the key word

 addresses- and a label of your choice.
-Labels should not be used twice, as otherwise a syntax error is shown for ifupdown and configuration of the interface is interrupted.
+You shouldn't use labels twice.
+Otherwise you will get a syntax error for ifupdown, and the configuration of the interface will be interrupted.
 This can result in the server not being reachable.

-The IP addresses which have been added via
+The IP addresses which you have added via

 ip addr are not visible in the output of

-ip addr show is required to show these.
+ip addr show to show these.
 However, the addresses script can also set up alias devices:

 addresses 10.0.0.1/32 10.0.0.2/32 10.0.0.3/32 create_alias_devices yes

 The script creates consecutively numbered eth0:X devices using this configuration, which are also visible in